Andreea Bălan

-After the breakup of Andrè, Bălan released another solo album, Te joci cu mine, in 2002.
-She has since released five major studio albums and 20 music videos.
-In 2007, Bălan participated in the show Dancing, where she won the competition.
-She also placed 2nd in the international version, Dancing Around the World, with dance partner Petrișor Ruge.
-Ranked in the top three best-selling Romanian artists in 2008, she was also among the best-selling Romanian artists in terms of concerts.

-Bălan is recognized for her spectacular shows in Romania, successfully combining music and dance in performances with over ten costume changes.
-Among other artists, she has worked with Connect-R, Keo, Silviu and Puya.
+Andreea Bălan ([anˈdree̯a bəˈlan]; born 23 June 1984) is a Romanian pop singer.
+Bălan started singing on children's TV shows, but became known as a member of the girl group Andrè (1998–2002), along with Andreea Antonescu.
+In 2002, she started a solo career and archived over 6 solo albums.
+Bălan is recognized for her concert tours in Romania, mixing dance music and performances with over ten costume changes.

 Life and career

 Childhood and early career (1994-1998)

-Andreea Bălan was born on 23 June 1984 to Săndel and Valeria Bǎlan.
+Andreea Bălan was born on 23 June 1984 to Săndel and Valeria Bălan.
 She was known by those around her during her early years as being a "very good child".
 She attended Ion Luca Caragiale High School in Ploiești.

 Bălan began singing at the age of 10, under the guidance of her father.
 She composed several pieces with which she participated in a series of performances for children in Ploiești.
 In these recitals, she was noticed by Mihai Constantinescu.
 Bălan was then invited by him to participate in the children's show, Ba da, ba nu, which was broadcast on the Romanian channel TVR 1.
 She was later invited to other shows, such as Feriți-vă de măgăruș, Abracadabra, Video Magazin and Tip Top Mini Top.
 During this period, she participated in various children's festivals, receiving several awards, with the most notable being the Little Prince International Festival.
 Attended by children from 16 countries, Bălan was given the "Little Princess of Europe" award, presented by then President Emil Constantinescu.
 Negotiations were made for her to form a group with Simona Nae, but the plans never materialized following disagreements between their parents.

 In 1997, Bălan took part in Eurovision's National Gala, performing "Un univers mai liniștit", but was disqualified because she did not fit the age criteria.
 In the following year, Bălan became the first child to release an album on a compact disc in Romania.
 The album, Amețiți de fum, contained 10 songs composed by her father and dances orchestrated by Cătălin Tîrcolea.
 Although officially released, it was not widely distributed due to a lack of funds.
 It was claimed to be the first Romanian dance music release, due to songs on the album, such as "Rezemat de gard".